The reasons for this kind of kit

 -M3 or M3A1 Greasegun Submachine gun

--M1911 or M1911A1 Semi-Auto .45 Pistol (to be carried by NCO's and officers only)
+-M1911 or M1911A1 Semi-Auto .45 Pistol (to be carried by NCO's and

 -Appropriate Bayonet for Springfield Rifles